-Stepper Motor Servos with field oriented control are more and more popular.
+Stepper motor servos with field-oriented control are more and more popular.
 Increased efficiency, precision and dependability drive this trend.
-For perfect control, they require high-resolution encoders.
-In the best case, the encoder resolution is a multiple of the motors full-step resolution.
+For perfect control, stepper motor servos require high-resolution encoders.
+In the best case, the encoder resolution is a multiple of the motor's full-step resolution.
 This avoids interferences between motor torque ripple and encoder readings.
 The resolution of the encoder translates directly to the position accuracy.

-TMCS-20 comes with a resolution of 32768 and a shaft diameter of 4 mm for small motors down to NEMA11.
+TMCS-20 comes with a resolution of 32768 and a shaft diameter of 4 mm for small motors down to NEMA 11.
 TMCS-28 is available for shaft diameters of 5 mm and 6.35 mm and TMCS-40 for shaft diameters of 6.35 mm.
 The latter two have a resolution of 40000 increments per revolution.
 All Encoder types are shipped with a code wheel, mounting kit, and cable.
-A starter kit with mounting kit, code wheels for all available axis diameters is orderable.
+A starter kit with mounting kit and code wheels for all available axis diameters can be ordered.
 The encoders and starter kits are available from July 1st, 2017.

 Trinamic has pioneered closed-loop stepper motors for embedded motor control with its motion control IC TMC4361.
-The company is now building up a full line of closed-loop motion control ICs including TMC4670, a chip providing fast, hardware field oriented control for both two and three phase motors.
+The company is now building up a full line of closed-loop motion control ICs including TMC4670, a chip providing fast, hardware field-oriented control for both 2-phase and 3-phase motors.